Guides

 When possible, batch operations to reduce API calls:

-# List all jobs once, then filter in code
+# List jobs once, then filter in code

 Logging and Monitoring